-Want to find out why sanuk (to enjoy; have fun; striving to achieve satisfaction and pleasure from whatever you do) is such an important word in Thailand?
+Want to find out why sanuk (to enjoy; have fun; strive to achieve pleasure from whatever one does) is such an important philosophy in Thailand?

-Soci 180: Hands on Thailand (HoT) during June 3-24, 2017 will be a phenomenal adventure that will broaden your horizons!
+Soci 180: Hands on Thailand (HoT) during May 29 – June 19, 2021 will be a phenomenal adventure that will broaden your horizons in the best ways!